Scott-778/coinmarketcap-sniper-bot/README.md

 Use at your own risk.
 Investing in cryptocurrency is risky not financial advice.
 If this helped you buy me a cup of coffee 0x17CCCc30297bCC1287943ea1bb549fF843878669

-If you have an issue please dont post screenshots with personal information like seed phrase, telephone number, telegram code, or telegram string session, thanks.
+If you have an issue please don't post screenshots with personal information like seed phrase, telephone number, telegram code, or telegram string session, thanks.